CortexIntelligentAutomation/docs/content/en/docs/2023.5/Whats New/_index.md

 - [Product Portal][] updates - to reflect the [re-architected HA Platform][]
 - [Tutorials][]
-- Multi-version support - to allow for easy switching between documentation for different versions of Cortex
+- Multi-version support - to allow for easy switching between documentation for different versions of {{% ctx %}}

 ## Other Improvements